 E - Education.
 As well providing useful information and making my lessons exciting and inspiring, for some students (or parents) it is important that my students learn content that meets syllabus requirements.
 As well as teaching the things we all 'want' to learn, what students 'need' to learn can also be addressed where requested.

 D - Development.
 Setting goals and meeting them can be an important aspect to learning an instrument.
 Working with my students to set clear objectives and working with them to meet these aspirations is an important feature of my tuition system.

-I currently teach 1 to 1 lessons in the Surrey/Buckinghamshire area.
-If you are interested in arranging lessons, please contact me using the interface below, or feel free to email email@example.com.
+I currently teach 1 to 1 and group lessons in London area.
+If you are interested in arranging lessons, please contact me using the interface below, or feel free to email: email@example.com.